Methods, Tools and Resources Handbook

-- An overview of the key steps that can be used to calculate BCA inputs, including important concepts (e.g., how to develop Reference and DER Cases, and how to determine incremental impacts of changes to the utility system).
+- An overview of the key steps that can be used to calculate BCA inputs, including important concepts (e.g., how to develop Reference and DER Cases, and determine incremental impacts of changes to the utility system).

 - Links to key resources, including modeling tools, with examples of where certain methods have been applied.